nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

     * 1a1.
 AddressBook shows an error message.
       Use case resumes at step 1.

+**Use case: Clearing all contacts in FAPro**

+**MSS**

+1. User requests to clear all contacts.
+2. The system clears all contacts.

+**Use case: Exiting FAPro**

+**MSS**

+1. User enters the exit command.
+2. FAPro closes the window and its system.

+**Use case: Tagging a client as last contacted**

+**MSS**

+1. User requests to tag a client with date and time.
+2. The system tags the client as 'last contacted' with given date and time.

+**Extensions**
+* 2a.
+Client name does not exist.
+    * 2a1.
+The system shows an error message.
+      Use case resumes at step 1.
+* 2b.
+The system found more than 1 matching name.
+    * 2b1.
+The system lists all matching clients' name with their ID code and other details for identification.
+    * 2b2.
+User enters the ID code shown from the list.
+      Steps 2b1-2b2 are repeated until the data entered are valid.
+      Use case resumes at step 2.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.